nuki-susanti/nuki-susanti.github.io/_posts/2022-12-18-instacart-online-grocery-analysis.md

   <img src="/assets/images/banners/instacart/bar_spender_flag.png" width="500">
 </p>

-> Spender flag is calculated for each 'user_id' based on the average price across all their orders.
+> Spender flag is calculated for each 'user_id' based on the average price across all their orders.<br/>
-> Customer who makes order less than \\$10 is labbelled 'Low spender'.
+> - Customer who makes order less than $10 is labbelled 'Low spender'.<br/>
-> Customer who makes order equal to or more than \\$10 is labbelled 'High spender'.
+> - Customer who makes order equal to or more than $10 is labbelled 'High spender'.

 As depicted by above bar charts, we could clearly see that both high spender and low spender customers are located in the South region followed by West, Midwest and Northeast.
 However, as region is a group based on location, the number of states in each group may not be equal.
 For this purpose, let's see how many states in each regions.